keuller/knockout-rest/README.md

 We have a todo that is create a complete example application of using `knockout-rest` API.
 I hope this simple API can help you in your Knockout's projects.
 Any problem, please give me in touch.

+Roadmap
+---

+Please feel free to suggest new features and contribute with this project.
+We're planning other features to improve this API.

 License
 ---